jl33-ai/s9-quant/README.md

 # s9-quant
-A Gruellingly Simple Terminal based Playground of Raw Quant Mental Math Exercises
+A Blisteringly Simple Terminal based Playground of Raw Quant Mental Math Exercises

 ### Features
 - Intelligently scrapes the web for new questions and news